 - write and distribute a guide for creating editions of financial papers

-New data visualizations, created using data from the financial documents, are now available!
+New data visualizations, created using data from three financial documents, are now available:

 - Ledger Book 1, 1750 – 1772

 - Invoices, 1766 – 1773; Miscellaneous Lists, 1755 – 1774

 - Weaving Accounts, 1767 – 1771

 - Virginia Colonial Militia Accounts: Receipt Book, 1755 – 1758